Settings on this page control how Domain Time listens and sends traffic to the network.

 These settings are unique to each machine, and therefore cannot be saved or imported using the Import/Export utilities.

-Use these settings to tell Domain Time which IP addresses to use when listening for incoming network traffic.
+Use these settings to tell Domain Time which IP addresses to use when listening for incoming network traffic and whether to join multicast groups.

 IMPORTANT: Keep in mind that there can only be one network service listening on any one network port on any one IP address.